 How can I maintain a balanced diet?

-If you have trouble consuming enough calcium-rich foods in your daily diet, talk to your health care provider or a dietitian about taking a calcium supplement.
+If you have trouble consuming enough calcium-rich foods in your daily diet, talk to your healthcare provider or a Registered Dietitian about taking a calcium supplement.
 The amount of calcium you will need from a supplement will depend on how much calcium you are consuming through food sources.